port949/doorways/site/content/blog/hampton-bay-cabinets-reviews.md

 Decorative end panels and molding add beauty and charm while rollout shelves provide convenience and functionality.
 You can even choose to install a wine rack to store your wines elegantly.

 ### Common Complaints

 When it comes to the quality of the material, the shredded MDF particles can come apart if the product was handled roughly during transport and due to the use of staples.
 Some customers have also noted that the veneer bubbles when exposed to moisture.

 Take care to keep your cabinets dry and minimize their exposure to moisture as much as possible.
 This can also depend on the construction style chosen.

-Some customers also disliked the limited available sizes, but the Hampton Bay products have a large selection of hardware.
+Some customers also disliked the limited available sizes, but the Hampton Bay cabinets have a large selection of hardware.

 ### Conclusion

 For affordable cabinets that are decent in quality, arrive quickly, and provide a pleasant array of color options and styles, Hampton Bay is a good fit.
 The Hampton Bay cabinets are a popular choice at the Home Depot for their quick installation and pleasant appearance.